 What Does a Forensic Nurse Do?

-The nurse’s psychosocial skills are critical in providing comfort, emotional support, and education to the victims and their families especially during the interview, physical exam, and collection of evidences.
+The nurse’s psychosocial skills are critical in providing comfort, emotional support, and education to the victims and their families, especially during the interview, physical exam, and collection of evidence.

 Where Do Forensic Nurses Work?

 In the United States, most forensic nurses practice SANEs in emergency departments and sexual assault centers in which they deal with adult and child victims of rape and sexual molestation.
 These nurses work either alone, in a team, or being on call during all hours of the day or night.

 Forensic nurses may also be employed to work in organizations that deal with domestic violence and mistreatment of the elderly.
 They are also often called on to assist after mass disasters and other crises in communities.
 Like nurses, some work in hospitals as clinical risk managers called on to investigate events in which patients or staff are injured or unusual deaths occur.

 Moreover, other work as forensic mental health nurses at psychiatric institutions and corrections facilities and for police departments.
 A number of advanced forensic nurse practitioners are appointed as nurse coroners or death investigators.
 They apply their knowledge and skills in crime scene investigations where they are the first to analyze the scene and examine the body in the event of a suspicious death.

 Advanced forensic nurse practitioners also work directly within the legal system as legal nurse consultants, called on to investigate and provide expert opinions for lawyers while preparing their cases.

 What Are the Qualifications of a Forensic Nurse?